sympy/sympy/doc/src/modules/matrices/immutablematrices.rst

     >>> IM[1, 1] = 5
     Traceback (most recent call last):
     ...
-    TypeError: Can not set values in Immutable Matrix
+    TypeError: Can not set values in Immutable Matrix.
+Use Matrix instead.

 Matrix Expressions
 ------------------